 Trish M. Perl, M.D., M.Sc., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
-She specializes general infectious diseases and is an internationally recognized expert in infections acquired in health care, antimicrobial-resistant infections, respiratory infections, and endocarditis.
+She specializes in general infectious diseases and is an internationally recognized expert in infections acquired in health care, antimicrobial-resistant infections, respiratory infections, and endocarditis.

 Dr. Perl earned her medical degree at the University of North Carolina at Chapel Hill.
 After completing a residency and a fellowship in internal medicine at McGill University’s Royal Victoria Hospital, she received advanced training in infectious diseases and clinical epidemiology through fellowship training at the University of Iowa Hospitals & Clinics.